Should you study at university?

 - the country you live in requires you to have a university diploma to start a company.

 - you want to build a fastlane business in sectors where getting a degree is mandatory, like the medical sector, accountancy, law, etc. However, mind that there are ways around it.
 Sometimes you can do an internship and get the paper you need to get started.
-You can also partner up with someone that has the qualification you do not have and split the shares of the company 50/50.
+Some other times, you can partner up with someone that has the qualification you do not have and split the shares of the company 50/50.

-So let's have a look at why else you think you would need to go there.
+So let's have a look at why else we'd think you should go there.

 Want to learn?
 No need to go to university as we outlined above.